MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 There's a lot to learn about end mills, but if you're looking to work with Aluminium then the Dreanique Millennium Mill Starter Set is a great choice - you can find links to buy it in the [BOM](./bom/sourcing_guide.md#kits).

 If you're new to milling then you probably want to buy two sets :sweat_smile:

 ---

+### What threadlocker should I use, and how much?

+Your best bet is to look for `Loctite 243` (liquid), `Loctite 248` (stick-form) or equivalent, which are medium strength threadlockers and usually blue in colour.

+Medium-strength threadlockers will usually have a break-loose torque of between 10 and 25 Nm, which is achievable with an allen key in most situations.

+Do not use permanent or semi-permanent threadlockers, or red colour threadlockers unless it is specifically marked as medium strength.

+When using threadlock, you must remember that the chemicals in many threadlocking compounds are not plastic-safe, and can cause stress-cracking of 3D printed thermoplastics on contact.
+You should use threadlock conservatively, to minimise the chances of pushing extra threadlock out of the thread and onto any 3D printed parts.

+Remember, **A DAB IS FINE**.
+You're not trying to glue the thread forever, just tacking it in one spot so it can't rotate free under vibration.

+---